 Year 3: Both UdC and USC students stay at USC for the first semester, studying together.
 During the second semester, the entire cohort will relocate to Santiago, Chile, where they begin their studies at UdC.

 Year 4: USC students finish the first semester of their senior year while at UdC, then return back to the United States to finish up their second semester and graduate.

 Students must continuously take Spanish classes before leaving for Chile.
 While at the Universidad de Chile, classes will be taught in Spanish.
 Professional fluency will be tested upon return to the United States.

 IBCE (Hong Kong) Cohort

 USC students spend a total of two years studying abroad.
 They will have a total of three years together with their Chinese cohort counterparts.

-Year 1: USC students spend their freshman year at the USC campus.
-They then have the option of spending the summer in Hong Kong to participate in an intensive language program to assist in their learning of Mandarin.
+Year 1: USC students spend their freshman year at the USC.
+They will spend the summer in Hong Kong participating in a language immersion program to accelerate their learning of Mandarin.